Unreleased Prince projects: Montreux live concert

 Announced in 2013 via a promotional video at the website 20pr1nc3.com, but not materialized.
 Supposed to be a three-hour concert film, produced through "NPG Films".

-Piano & A Microphone 2016 live album
+Piano & a Microphone

-Piano & A Microphone is an unreleased live album by Prince recorded during Prince's final full show of the Piano & a Microphone Tour at the Fox Theatre, Atlanta, GA, US on 14 April 2016.
+Piano & a Microphone is an unreleased live album by Prince recorded during his final full show of the Piano & a Microphone Tour at the Fox Theatre, Atlanta, GA, US on 14 April 2016.

 Prince announced during his last public appearance at Paisley Park Studios on 17 April 2016 (a.m.) that the full show had been mixed for a live release.
 Specific tracks are not known, and it is not known if a physical release was planned.

-The live recording of Black Sweat from this show was made available from Tidal the next day, on 18 April 2016 as the Purple Pick of the Week, and became the final official release of music by Prince before his death on 21 April 2016.
+The live recording of "Black Sweat" from this show was made available from Tidal the next day, on 18 April 2016 as the Purple Pick of the Week, and became the final official release of music by Prince before his death on 21 April 2016.